oskarTom/HSL_timetable/README.md

 # HSL-Timetable
-A small CLI application for checking bus, tram, metro, railway, and ferry timetables for Helsinki Regional Transport (HSL).
+A small terminal application for checking bus, tram, metro, railway, and ferry timetables for Helsinki Regional Transport (HSL).

 ## Installation
 ### From source